NekodaKohaku/SlimeVR-Tracker-ESP-WiFi-Dongle/README.md

 This can help reduce latency and disconnection issues caused by home WiFi distance, congestion, or 2.4GHz interference.

-Because it uses special settings that ordinary routers cannot adjust, it can save about 10% power compared to a regular router.
+Because it uses special settings that ordinary routers cannot adjust, it can save about 10% of the tracker's power compared to a regular router.

 🖼️ Measurement (post): <https://x.com/NekodaKohaku/status/2067842378573254682>